 It’s best to head here in January or later when the ice is frozen.
 But always have your own safety equipment and make sure the ice is thick enough for skating.

 There’s nothing quite like wild ice skating on millions of frozen bubbles.
-However if you want to skate on Abraham Lake you must extra precautions.
+However if you want to skate on Abraham Lake, you must take extra precautions.
 Honestly, it’s not the best place in the Rockies to wild ice skate, as Abraham Lake is a reservoir, meaning the water levels are constantly changing creating gaps in the ice.
 The water is always moving, meaning a fall in might mean you could go under the ice and not be able to stop.

 What makes Abraham Lake popular for ice skating in the winter is something you may not like though…